emlindvall/birdsongs/birdsongs/README.md

-## About 🦆
+## About 🦢

-[Birdsongs](https://birdsongs-hn0rupd6h-emlindvall.vercel.app/) is an ear-training app for backyard birders.
-Specifically designed for beginning birdwatchers, Birdsongs harnesses the power of the [Xeno-Canto API](https://xeno-canto.org/article/153) to familiarize users with vocalizations recorded by state.
-Users can browse thousands of user-uploaded field recordings from their area, or target their search on a specific bird genus, species, or type, allowing you to explore an almost endless variety of birdcalls from across the United States.
-Whether you're looking retired, chronically-single, planning the murder of that bird that keeps waking you up at 5:00am, or you just really, really like birds, Birdsongs is the ideal app to help your birdcall recall take flight.
+Simply put, [Birdsongs](https://birdsongs-mu.vercel.app/) is a birdcall library.
+After many hours spent watching great blue herons, belted kingfishers, and orioles in beautiful Humboldt Park in Chicago, Illinois, I was inspired to build an ear-training app for birdwatchers.
+Utilizing the [Xeno-Canto API](https://xeno-canto.org/article/153), Birdsongs help familiarize users with birdcalls catalogued by state, with the explicit goal of insprire birders to fall even more deeply in love with their own backyard.
+Users can browse thousands of user-uploaded field recordings, and target their exploration by a bird's English common name or by its Latin genus.
+Whether you're an experienced birder or your hobby is just taking flight, Birdsongs is here to lend a hand.
+Or wing, I guess.
+Happy birding!

 ---

-## Set Up 🦜
+## Set Up 🦢

 > ### Installing the files
 > - Fork this [repository](https://github.com/emlindvall/birdsongs) to your GitHub account.